nimblegeek/nimblegeek/README.md

   <img src="https://github.com/nimblegeek/nimblegeek/blob/main/firewatch.png" style="max-width: 1000px; max-height: 150px;">
 </div> <br>

 Hey there, I'm Jonas.
-I am a curious guy who is trying to make my developer experience more awesome and enough challenging at the same time.
+I am a curious guy who is trying to make things on the internet and learn more about what makes a great developer experience.
+Ultimately I am geeking out on platforms and developer workflows mostly.
+I don't hold a CS, but I have been curious enough to work in tech full-time.
+It turned out to be more fun than trying to balance financial statements.
 I am driven by building useful stuff, mostly using technology as leverage.

 ### Fun facts